thegiftofgabes/10-spellblades/procedure.md

 When relying on Blade, add another die for each burdened die, and yet one more if the Trait that you earned with your Mastery applies at this moment.

----

-# DESIGN: ITEMS FOR CLOSURE
-### Try or Test Things

-When you want to see how something will turn out, describe what you do and which skill you will apply.
-Choose whether you are using Spell or Blade.

-If you use a skill with Spell, roll 1d6 + 1d6 per checked slot.

-If you use s skill with Blade, roll 1d6 + 1d6 per unchecked slot.

-If a weapon mastery or a spell mastery applies, add +1d6 to the pool.

-Describe how you do it, roll all dice you can, and add the highest 2 dice together.

-- 1-6: miss - the Covenant decides whether you get anything at all from what you set out for, and how badly things go from there;
-- 7-9: fumble - turn it into a hit if you pay a cost or lose something relevant, or; you get nothing but the situation won’t get worse either;
-- 10-12: hit - you do the thing, or at least you learn how to go about it the best way.
+Roll every die gathered and dismiss all but the 2 highest rolls.
+Add them together and resolve their arbitration thus:

+- 1-6: Turn to the other Witnesses as they must convene to determine what wicked fate has come to pass.
+Should you prove their consensus wrong, you must reveal how this Spellblade has spiralled towards Ruin or Blasphemy, then procede as if you had rolled a 10.
+- 7-9: You describe the outcome in question as you would see fit, then turn to the other Witnesses.
+One of them must step forward to describe what twist, unforeseen cost, or unexpected event that also comes to pass.
+- 10-12: You describe the outcome in question as you find appropriate.
+You may even request another Witness to add to it should the final result be 12.
+Accept or dismiss their contribution as you see fit.

-### Know or Decide Things
+### Know

-Spend a token of the appropriate type and describe it.

-Offer a token of the appropriate type and ask your question.

-**Intrigue**: A new NPC, schemes, groups or organizations;

-**Tragedy:** A disaster, plans and ambitions being advanced, a gathering, an interference;

-**Sorcery**: The workings or trappings of magic, omens, bargains;

-### Learn or Discover Things
+Forfeit a Burden of yours to introduce a previous unknown fact to the Apocrypha, or an actor that was previously unaccounted for.

+Recount this new fact according to the Burden you gave up, Tragedy, Intrigue, or Sorcery.

+Should you introduce a new actor, create a short record of them into an index card and hold on to it for as long as the recounting of the current scene lasts.
+You are responsible for this actor, their words and deeds, until then.

+### Doubt

-Pledge a token of your choice to lure the Covenant into answering a question of yours.
+Pledge a Burden of your choice to lure another Witness into answering a question of yours.

-Once someone claims the token, ask your question, and they must answer.

-Both the question and the answer must match the kind of token pledged.
+Once they claim the Burden, ask your question, and they must answer.
+Both the question and the answer must match the kind of Burden pledged.

-Should the token not be claimed, you may decide to cast it into the pit to Know or Decide Things as you desire, or take it back.
+Should the token not be claimed, you may take it back, or decide to cast it away to reveal what you Knew all along.

-[describe or suggest token outcomes like in learn/discover]

-### Feel or Express Things

-At any time, any member of the Covenant may choose this action to roleplay their character’s reactions, emotions, and thoughts in response to the other approaches.

-The long and short of it is that this is a free-form action without cost that can drive the plot onward, expose characters, or just move the story forward.

-Simple actions that don't present any serious risk or challenge can also be roleplayed in this fashion (nobody needs to risk rolling their dice to cook breakfast, for example).

-# Ruin and Blasphemy
+# Blasphemy and Ruin

-[Consumption, exhaustion, exploited by the powers you wield because wielding that power makes you beholden to the power structures and they do not seek your well-being]

-# Glossary

-- **Witness**: Each player is called a Witness;
-- **Spellblade**: Each Witness is responsible for a Spellblade;
-- **Covenant**: The group of **Spellblades** are referred to as The Covenant;
-- **Ritual**: Playing the game, the game session;
-- **Apocrypha**: the tale, or shared narrative.
+When you reveal a Spellblade's evidence of Blasphemy or ruin, determine which option fits the matter at hand.
+Each option is only valid once.

+## Blasphemy

+- [ ]
-- Arbiter: dice
+- [ ]

+## Ruin

+- [ ] you can't rely on your Trait
-- Report: notes
+- [ ]
-- Registry: character sheet